Notice of Nondiscrimination

 Dallas, NC 28034

 The Clery Act is a federal law that requires institutions of higher education in the United States to disclose campus security information including crime statistics.
-For crime statistics, click here.
+For crime statistics, visit the Campus Police & Safety page and click on Annual Security Report.

 Family Educational Rights and Privacy Act (FERPA)